ieuze/CSCE-629-Semester-Project/report.typ

 There were attempts on using a surrogate model to replace the LP solver, but it was mostly bogus and not reliable.

 And that's the report for Project 1.

+=== Project 2 updates

+For project 2, the only change is that we curated a surrogate model written in C++.
+We added that model code to the latest of code.
+The logic proceeds the simulated annealing search with the surrogate model, and then verify the final result with the LP solver in python (because the surrogate model has around 10% error, but way faster).

+That's the update and thus report for Project 2.